umang-codess/web-development-projects/README.md

 # web-development-learning-projects
-collection of my web development basics projects including Portfolio, login form,  UI Card and many projects using HTML, CSS, and JavaScript
+collection of my web development basics projects including Portfolio, login form and more projects using HTML, CSS, and JavaScript